Siege of Acre (1799)

-The siege of Acre of 1799 was an unsuccessful French siege of the Ottoman city of Acre (now Akko in modern Israel) and was the turning point of Napoleon's invasion of Egypt and Syria, along with the Battle of the Nile.
+The siege of Acre of 1799 was an unsuccessful French siege of the Ottoman city of Acre and was the turning point of Napoleon's invasion of Egypt and Syria, along with the Battle of the Nile.
 It was Napoleon's third tactical defeat in his career, being defeated at the Second Battle of Bassano and the Battle of Caldiero three years previously during the Italian campaign, and his first major strategic defeat, along with the last time he was defeated in battle for 10 years.
 As a result of the failed siege, Napoleon retreated two months later and withdrew to Egypt.

 Background

 Acre was a site of significant strategic importance due to its commanding position on the route between Egypt and Syria.
 Bonaparte wanted to capture it following his invasion of Egypt.
 He hoped to incite a Syrian rebellion against the Ottomans and threaten British India.
 After the siege of Jaffa, which was followed by two days and nights of massacre and rape by the French forces, the defenders of the citadel were even more determined to resist the French.